arabog/alx_revisited/obser.md

 Reserved Instances - You earn huge discounts if you pay up front and sign a 1-year or 3-year contract.

 =======================================
+-: Lambda
+AWS Lambda provides you with computing power in the cloud by allowing you to execute code without standing up or managing servers.

+The code you run on AWS Lambda is called a “Lambda function.”
+Lambda  is a serverless computing technology

+AWS Lambda
+Run code without thinking about servers or clusters

+AWS Lambda is a serverless, event-driven compute service that lets you run code for virtually any type of application or backend service without provisioning or managing servers.
+You can trigger Lambda from over 200 AWS services and software as a service (SaaS) applications, and only pay for what you use.

+-: Elastic Beanstalk - is an orchestration service that allows you to deploy a web application at the touch of a button by spinning up (or provisioning) all of the services that you need to run your application.

+While launching the environment and deploying EC2 instances to run your application, the following resources get created automatically:

+Amazon S3 storage bucket
+A target group in the default VPC
+Multiple security groups
+An autoscaling launch configuration and an autoscaling group Multiple EC2 instances
+Multiple CloudWatch alarms
+EC2 load balancer You can even see the logs of each event (success and failure) after the creation of the environment.